AlexJSully/Small-Dev-Talk/README.md

 -   None at the moment...
 Help us find some!

+## Maintenance Mode

+This project is currently in maintenance mode.
+This means that:

+*   Only critical bug fixes and security updates will be addressed.
+*   New feature requests are unlikely to be implemented.

 ## Sponsorship

 If you want to support my work, you can through the following methods: